 What training and education did you take to become an End of Life Doula?

 I completed my End of Life Doula Certification through the University of Vermont.
-I had amazing instructors (Francesca Arnoldy and Judy Ashley) who not only guided the Doula program but offered firsthand experiences along the way.
+I had amazing instructors ( Francesca Arnoldy and Judy Ashley) who not only guided the Doula program but offered first hand experiences along the way.
 Other training that I have completed includes: Soul Passages – Doula Training, Canadian Hospice Palliative Care Association-Hospice Palliative Care Volunteers Training Program, and Certificate in Complimentary and Integrated Health.
-Through my local Health Authorities, I have had the opportunity to complete Palliative Care Volunteer Training.
+Through my local Health Authorities I have had the opportunity to complete Palliative Care Volunteer Training.

 What is your go-to self care practice?

 In order to give my all to my clients, I know that I must first take care of me.
-My own family support me completely in my desire to grow in this role.
+My own family supports me completely in my desire to grow in this role.
 And through meditation I bring as much inner peace to myself as I can.
 I also utilize EFT (Emotional Freedom Technique) to get me over times of anxiety that sometimes surface.
 Reading the books of my mentors such as Elisabeth Kübler-Ross, Francesca Arnoldy and Kathryn Mannix brings reassurance and ignites my passion to continue on.

 What do you love most about your work?

-I respect the people that I work firsthand with.
+I respect the people that I work first hand with.
 They teach me so much about death and dying.
 Being part of the journey with them fills my heart with immense gratitude and peace.

 Do you have a favourite social media account that inspires or informs your business practice?

-I am able to connect with a community of like-minded people through my UVM End-of-Life Doula and Lifespan Doulas Facebook groups which allows me to communicate questions and experiences I may have.
+I am able to connect with a community of like minded people through my UVM End-of-Life Doula and Lifespan Doulas Facebook groups which allows me to communicate questions and experiences I may have.